 This unique program is one of the only graduate forensic anthropology programs in a department of anatomy at a major medical center.
 This setting will provide students and faculty access to extensive resources and facilities, including our outdoor research facility and human gross anatomy laboratory.

-Closely affiliated with the Masters Degree Program in Biomedical Forensic Sciences and the Professional Studies in Applied Forensic Sciences and Criminal Investigation, students have the opportunity to pursue training in multiple areas of forensic sciences.
+With our close affiliated with the Masters Degree Program in Biomedical Forensic Sciences , students have the opportunity to pursue training in multiple areas of forensic sciences.

 Employment and Educational Opportunities for Graduates of this Program